JATOS/JATOS_docs/versioned_docs/version-3.9.1/Serving_the_Internet/JATOS-in-a-cluster.md

           app: jatos
 ```

+---

 ### Updating JATOS with Kubernetes

 The easiest way to update a JATOS Kubernetes cluster is to **just change the JATOS' Docker image tag to a higher version**.
 [JATOS' auto-updater](/Update-JATOS.html#automatic-update) **cannot** be used here.

-But there are some **constraints**:
+However, there are some **constraints**:

 1. Kubernetes' _rolling updates_ are not possible with JATOS.
-You have to turn off all JATOS pods, do the update (change the Docker image tag) and turn them back on.
+You must turn off all JATOS pods, perform the update (change the Docker image tag), and then turn the pods back on.
-1. JATOS is only allowed to update to higher version numbers - downgrading will likely break your installation.
+2. JATOS can only be updated to higher version numbers; downgrading will likely break your installation.
-1. And please do backups before updating.
+3. Please ensure you have backups before performing an update.